 Instructions

-- Setup grill for direct heat.
+- Setup grill for indirect heat at 300°F.

 Leave a Reply